+\textbf{Step 2: XGBoost with SHAP Weighting.} We replace RuleFit's gradient-boosting component with XGBoost \citep{chen2016xgboost} and use the aggregated Shapley values from Step~1 as feature-sampling priorities.
+Thus, each feature \(c_i\) is sampled with priority proportional to its global SHAP weight \(\bar{\rho}_i\).
 To integrate SHAP-driven rule selection into XGBoost, we have to adjust specific hyperparameters to leverage feature weights effectively.
-First, we configure \texttt{colsample\_bylevel} to \( \frac{1}{M} \), which controls the fraction of features sampled at each tree level.
+First, we configure \texttt{colsample\_bylevel} to \( \frac{1}{d} \), which controls the fraction of features sampled at each tree level.
 By setting this parameter accordingly, the model is encouraged to sample approximately one feature per level.
-Specifically, this sampling process is guided by the computed feature weights \( \{ \Bar{\rho_i} \} \), meaning that features with higher Shapley values have a greater likelihood of being selected at each level.
-This prioritization ensures that globally important features play a more significant role in model construction.
-Additionally, we employ the \textit{exact} setting for the \textit{tree\_method} hyperparameter, which directs XGBoost to use a precise greedy algorithm that thoroughly evaluates all possible split points across selected features.
-This exhaustive approach guarantees the identification of optimal splits at each node, minimizing the risk of suboptimal partitioning that could otherwise lead to underfitting due to the low \texttt{colsample\_bylevel} value.
+Specifically, this sampling process is guided by the computed feature weights \( \{ \bar{\rho}_i \} \), meaning that features with higher Shapley values have a greater likelihood of being selected at each level.
+This prioritization encourages globally important features to play a larger role in model construction.
+Additionally, we employ the \textit{exact} setting for the \texttt{tree\_method} hyperparameter, which directs XGBoost to use a precise greedy algorithm that thoroughly evaluates all possible split points across selected features.
+This setting evaluates exact split gains within the selected feature subset at each node, reducing the risk of suboptimal partitioning that could otherwise arise from the low \texttt{colsample\_bylevel} value.